-- 5. Except as otherwise provided in this subsection, each physician and licensed psychologist who examines a person pursuant to subsection 1 shall, not later than 48 hours before the hearing set pursuant to NRS 433A.220, submit to the court in writing a summary of his or her findings and evaluation regarding the person alleged to be a person with mental illness.
-If the person alleged to be a person with mental illness is admitted under an emergency admission pursuant to an application made pursuant to NRS 433A.160, the written findings and evaluation must be submitted to the court not later than 24 hours before the hearing set pursuant to subsection 1 of NRS 433A.220. - Sec.
-11. NRS 433A.250 is hereby amended to read as follows: 433A.250 1.
-The Administrator shall establish such evaluation teams as are necessary to aid the courts under NRS 433A.240 and 433A.310 H and section 3 of this act. - 2.
-Each team must be composed of a psychiatrist and other persons professionally qualified in the field of psychiatric mental health who are representative of the Division, selected from personnel in the Division. - 3.
-Fees for the evaluations must be established and collected as set forth in NRS 433.414 or 433B.260, as appropriate. - Sec.
-12. NRS 433A.270 is hereby amended to read as follows: - 433A.270 1.
+5. Except as otherwise provided in this subsection, each physician and licensed psychologist who examines a person pursuant to subsection 1 shall, not later than 48 hours before the hearing set pursuant to NRS 433A.220, submit to the court in writing a summary of his or her findings and evaluation regarding the person alleged to be a person with mental illness.
+If the person alleged to be a person with mental illness is admitted under an emergency admission pursuant to an application made pursuant to NRS 433A.160, the written findings and evaluation must be submitted to the court not later than 24 hours before the hearing set pursuant to subsection 1 of NRS 433A.220.

+433A.250 1.
+The Administrator shall establish such evaluation teams as are necessary to aid the courts under NRS 433A.240 and 433A.310 [...] and [section] sections 3 and 3.5 of this act.

+2. Each team must be composed of a psychiatrist and other persons professionally qualified in the field of psychiatric mental health who are representative of the Division, selected from personnel in the Division.

+3. Fees for the evaluations must be established and collected as set forth in NRS 433.414 or 433B.260, as appropriate.

+433A.270 1.
 The person alleged to be a person with mental illness or any relative or friend on the person's behalf is entitled to retain counsel to represent the person in any proceeding before the district court relating to involuntary court-ordered admission, and if he or she fails or refuses to obtain counsel, the court shall advise the person and the person's guardian or next of kin, if known, of such right to counsel and shall appoint counsel, who may be the public defender or his or her deputy.